 Powering Nigeria and catalyzing Off Grid development through Mini Grids, Solar Home Systems and Captive Power Plants

 The Nigeria Electrification Programme (NEP) is a Federal Government (FG) initiative that is private sector driven and seeks to provide electricity access, through mini grids, stand-alone off-grid solutions and a Results Based Finance scheme to accelerate the proliferation of productive appliances and equipment for off-grid communities.
 In addition, the program will improve electricity supply to selected universities, which currently have unreliable electricity supply and can serve as anchor loads for serving nearby communities in the future.

 To support the implementation of the NEP, the Federal Government of Nigeria, through the REA, has successfully secured financing from both the World Bank ($350m) and the African Development Bank ($200m).

-The programmes currently being implemented are: solar hybrid mini grids, Minimum Subsidy Tender for Solar Hybrid Mini Grid, Standalone Solar Home Systems for Households and MSMEs, Results Based Financing for Productive Appliances & Equipment, Energizing Education Programme II, Energizing Education Programme III, Technical Assistance and Capacity Building
+The programmes currently being implemented are: Solar Hybrid Mini Grids, Minimum Subsidy, Tender for Solar Hybrid Mini Grid, Standalone Solar Home Systems for Households and MSMEs, Results Based Financing for Productive Appliances & Equipment, Energizing Education Programme II, Energizing Education Programme III, Covid-19 & Beyond, Technical Assistance and Capacity Building